With WebMerge, you can automatically create PDF documents from your responses.

 WebMerge Template Creation

 In the WebMerge document template, you will need to use WebMerge syntax to create aliases for the specific fields you are planning to send over.
-These aliases will need to exactly match the values you use in the HTTP connector.
+These aliases will need to exactly match the values you use in the HTTPS connector.

-For example, if you set up your WebMerge template like the example below, using the FormAssembly field aliases for each field you are sending over, then your HTTP connector mappings would need to reflect that.
+For example, if you set up your WebMerge template like the example below, using the FormAssembly field aliases for each field you are sending over, then your HTTPS connector mappings would need to reflect that.

-HTTP Connector Configuration
+HTTPS Connector Configuration